mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 [^61]: Bivens-Tatum, Wayne, _Libraries and the Enlightenment_ (Library Juice Press, 2012), 23.

 [^62]: Bivens-Tatum, Wayne, _Libraries and the Enlightenment_ (Library Juice Press, 2012), 23.

+[^63]: So that my position is very clear: I _don't_ acknowledge the authority of public democratic institutions.
+This is exactly _why_ I'm writing a paper locating the library in institutional oppression.
+I'm not attempting to quibble about what is or isn't the enlightenment or what did or did not motivate the creation of public libraries.
+Part of my argument rests on the understanding that libraries, as an institution, are oppressive _because_ of their relationship to a white supremacist, hetero-patriarchal settler state.
+And because of the exact reasons he describes: libraries are necessary for creating better citizens of a democratic state.
+This is one of the major reasons why, as they currently exist in Canada and the US, libraries are a tool of oppression, rather than of liberation.